datacarpentry/astronomy-python/_episodes/03-motion.md

 ![Scatter plot of coordinates of stars in selected region, showing tidal stream.](../fig/03-motion_files/03-motion_110_0.png)

-Now that's starting to look like a tidal stream!
+Now that is starting to look like a tidal stream!

 To clean up the plot a little bit we can add two new Matplotlib commands:
 * `axis` with the parameter `equal` sets up the axes so a unit is the same size along the `x` and `y` axes.

 * `title` puts the input string as a title at the top of the plot.
-The `fontsize` keyword sets the `fontsize` to be `medium` a little smaller than the default `large`.
+The `fontsize` keyword sets the `fontsize` to be `medium`, a little smaller than the default `large`.

 In an example like this, where `x` and `y` represent coordinates in space, equal axes ensures that the distance between points is represented accurately.
-Since we're now constraining the relative proportions of our axes, the data may not fill the entire figure.
+Since we are now constraining the relative proportions of our axes, the data may not fill the entire figure.

 ~~~